-While there is broad consensus that improvements to the climate resiliency of Addis are necessary and urgent, the governance system suffers from severe limitations that impede these improvements.11 As a result, climate change planning is not yet fully integrated into general urban planning activities.
+While there is broad consensus that improvements to the climate resiliency of Addis are necessary and urgent, the governance system suffers from severe limitations that impede these improvements.
+As a result, climate change planning is not yet fully integrated into general urban planning activities.
 A recent survey of planning and administrative professionals points to several implementation issues.
-Almost half of respondents did not believe that Ethiopia's urban spatial planning policy documents successfully mainstreamed resilience principles, with 35% of respondents ascribing that failure to poor political commitment and lack of communication between federal, regional, and local levels.12
+Almost half of respondents did not believe that Ethiopia's urban spatial planning policy documents successfully mainstreamed resilience principles, with 35% of respondents ascribing that failure to poor political commitment and lack of communication between federal, regional, and local levels.
+A recent survey of planning and administrative professionals points to several implementation issues.

-This is supported by past trends whereby climate change adaptation is implemented at the national level, not locally,13 and by the five local to federal agencies with planning authority for Addis.^{14,15} Informal construction practices that severely limit the enforceability of land protections and building standards are another key issue.
+This is supported by past trends whereby climate change adaptation is implemented at the national level, not locally,15 and by the five local to federal agencies with planning authority for Addis.^{14,15} Informal construction practices that severely limit the enforceability of land protections and building standards are another key issue.
 There is some degree of public skepticism and distrust towards official planning efforts.
 In the recent past, that dissatisfaction culminated in public unrest, which led to abandonment of the Integrated Regional Development Plan.